 Ode to Clamato: Cherelle’s “I Didn’t Mean To Turn You On”

 Ocean Spray.
 Ocean Spray is, at first glance, everything your overbearing retrograde mother has ever wanted for you.
-It's good looking, hygienic, and gainfully employed.
+It’s good looking, hygienic, and gainfully employed.
 But if you don’t read the label closely, cranberry juice cocktail is a deceptive beverage.
-It may take a month or more of dating to realize you've got high fructose corn syrup on your hands, but whether gradually or suddenly, you'll begin to notice that it's an intolerable control freak, insufferable snob, or latent racist.
+It may take a month or more of dating to realize you’ve got high fructose corn syrup on your hands, but whether gradually or suddenly, you’ll begin to notice that it’s an intolerable control freak or an insufferable snob.
 Maybe it levels judgment regarding your sexual past and openly critiques your naked body.
-Maybe it makes fun of fat people, slips phrases like “Jew me down” into casual conversation, and thinks the homeless are just “lazy.”
+Maybe it makes fun of fat people, slips antisemitic phrases into casual conversation, and thinks the homeless are just “lazy.”
 Maybe it’s emotionally withholding or insouciantly cruel.
 In any case, it soon becomes patently clear that this box of shit wrapped up with a pretty bow is merely juice on paper but utterly drank in life.

 Fictional Ocean Spray: Mad Men’s Don Draper